mradmrad/NotificationsBundle/Resources/docs/NotificationExample.md

 ```
-As you can see your entity must implements `NotificableInterface` interface that will provides you `buildNotifications(NotificationBuilder $builder)` function.<br>
+As you can see your entity must implements `NotificableInterface` interface that will provides 3 methods :
+* `notificationsOnCreate(NotificationBuilder $builder)` will be triggered when the entity has been created.
+* `notificationsOnUpdate(NotificationBuilder $builder)` will be triggered when the entity has been updated.
+* `notificationsOnDelete(NotificationBuilder $builder)` will be triggered when the entity has been deleted.

-In this function you create your `Notification` object (or many) and give it to the `NotificationBuilder` object<br>
+In each function you can create a `Notification` object (or many) and give it to the `NotificationBuilder` object<br>
+In case you do not want a notification for a specific event you can just return an empty $builder (as mentioned in the `notificationsOnDelete` function)

 ### Step 3
 Make sure to update your database schema by calling:<br>
 `php bin/console doctrine:schema:update --force`

 ### That's it
-Now when your `Comment` entity will be persisted a Listener will be triggered and broadcast your notifications to the client
+Now when your `Comment` entity will be persisted, updated or deleted a Listener will be triggered and broadcast your notifications to the client
 where you can catch it in the `onNotificationsPushed(data)` function in your view.